 What does it mean to be your authentic self?
 A lot of times authenticity is confused with perfection and those are two very different things.

 Being authentic is not who you are, it’s what you do.

 We can be authentic by practicing it everyday–it’s a choice we make of whether or not we are going to let ourselves be seen.
-It’s also a practice in letting go of what others think of you (I know that can be hard to do.)
+It’s also a practice in letting go of what others think of us (I know that can be hard to do.)

-A simple way of looking at it is this: Perfectionism is just a cover for fear.
+And it’s not about being perfect: Perfectionism is just a cover for fear.
 Authenticity is letting go of that fear and letting people see who you really are, warts and all.

 I used to give talks on changing eating habits and how to incorporate a healthier lifestyle into everyday living.
 And as I would talk about superfoods and how the rainbow of fruits and vegetables can heal the body, I could feel the skepticism and doubt creep in to the room.
 Everyone resists change and who wants to hear about how vegetables can alter your life, anyway?!

 So in an attempt to be authentic with my audience, I would then confess my love for doritoes and cherry coke.
-Yes!
-The health coach eats junk food.
-By telling them about my favorite guilty pleasures, I gained their trust because I became relatable.
+The horror!
+We all have our guilty pleasures.
+By telling them about my favorite snacks, I gained their trust because I became more real.

 Being authentic draws people in and creates a connection.

-You can tell when you’re being authentic because it feels good.
-Sometimes you may feel bashful about showing yourself (we’re all shy to an extent), but ultimately when you let yourself be seen and heard for you who are, it creates ease in your life and you can feel that deep in the pit of your belly or the flutter of your heart.
+How do you know when you’re being authentic?
+It feels good.
+It’s hard to put yourself out there at times (we’re all shy to an extent), but ultimately when you let yourself be seen + heard for you who are, it creates ease in your life and you can feel that deep in the pit of your belly or the flutter of your heart.
+Others will respond to that.

-We are all meant to express ourselves.
-Through this expression, we build awareness and are able to dig in deeper to our true essence.
-And as a result of connecting with this true essence and being authentic, showing up more sincerely in life becomes easier.
+Self-expression is vital to our well-being!
+Through this, we build awareness and are able to dig in deeper to who we really are.
+And as a result, showing up more sincerely in life becomes easier.